dhirajsriram/Pokedex-React-V2/README.md

 #### `src/assets/`

-Contains the necessary aassets including all the types images logo etc
+Contains the necessary assets including all the types images logo etc.

 #### `src/common/`

-Contains a number of reuable components that are shared across the application
+Contains a number of reusable components that are shared across the application

 #### `src/common/menu`